nansencenter/SubMAPP_tutorial/README.md

+# SubMAPP_tutorial

+The goal of the SubMAPP package is to train a machine-learning based (ProfHMM) package to infer vertical chlorophylle-a data with satellite surface data as inputs.
+This satellite data is composed of CHL-A and several variables linked to chlorophyll-a like SST, MLD, I_0, SLA.
+The model depends on several parameters tuned during training part and should be trained for a specific ocean area.

+The goal of this workshop is to learn how to use ProfHMM model.

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)
 * [Removing](#remove)

-## General info
-Welcome to ProfHMM model tutorial.
-The goal of this workshop is to learn how to use ProfHMM model.
-So you can create SOM and HMM object and try several configurations.

 ### Folder contents
 data  # all the numpy.array data used for the tutorial